pingcap/docs/functions-and-operators/group-by-modifier.md

 ## Prerequisites

 Currently, TiDB supports generating valid execution plans for the `WITH ROLLUP` syntax only in TiFlash MPP mode.
-Therefore, make sure that your TiDB cluster has TiFlash nodes and target tables to be analyzed are configured with TiFlash replicas properly.
+Therefore, make sure that your TiDB cluster has been deployed with TiFlash nodes and that target fact tables are configured with TiFlash replicas properly.

 For more information, see [Scale out a TiFlash cluster](/scale-tidb-using-tiup.md#scale-out-a-tiflash-cluster).